PacktPublishing/Modern-Time-Series-Forecasting-with-Python/README.md

 * 1 or 2 Blocks for 8GB RAM
 * 3 Blocks for 16GB RAM
 * 5 Blocks for 32GB RAM

+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](https://packt.link/5NVrW).

+### Related products <Other books you may enjoy>
+* Intelligent Document Processing with AWS AI/ML [[Packt]](https://www.packtpub.com/product/intelligent-document-processing-with-aws-aiml/9781801810562) [[Amazon]](https://www.amazon.com/dp/1801073082)

+* Practical Deep Learning at Scale with MLflow [[Packt]](https://www.packtpub.com/product/practical-deep-learning-at-scale-with-mlflow/9781803241333) [[Amazon]](https://www.amazon.com/dp/180324366X)

+## Get to Know the Author
+**Manu Joseph**
+is a self-made data scientist with more than a decade of experience working with many Fortune 500 companies, enabling digital and AI transformations, specifically in machine learningbased demand forecasting.
+He is considered an expert, thought leader, and strong voice in the world of time series forecasting.
+Currently, Manu leads applied research at Thoucentric, where he advances research by bringing cutting-edge AI technologies to the industry.
+He is also an active open source contributor and has developed an open source library—PyTorch Tabular—which makes deep learning for tabular data easy and accessible.
+Originally from Thiruvananthapuram, India, Manu currently resides in Bengaluru, India, with his wife and son.

 ### Download a free PDF